-Plumbing problems often catch a homeowner unexpectedly.
+Plumbing problems often catch a homeowner off guard.
 Sometimes, the issue may be something minor, such as a leaking faucet or drain.
-Other times, the problem might be severe, with the potential of causing significant damage if not addressed immediately.
-Something that all plumbing problems have in common would be the need for a licensed and certified plumber to handle the job.
+Other times, the problem might be severe, with the potential of causing major damage if left alone.
+Whether the problem is big or small, a licensed and certified plumber is the right person to call.

 When you’re in need of a plumber, you may review a company’s website or advertisements.
 A potential client may determine that a particular plumber is right for the job in several ways.
-For example, a plumbing company that features a positive rating from the Better Business Bureau may stand out from other plumbing companies.
+For example, a positive rating from the Better Business Bureau is a good sign to look for.

 Some plumbing jobs are simple, and homeowners may be tempted to tackle something themselves in an effort to save money.
-Replacing a leaky faucet or showerhead are two such jobs that may cost a minimal amount of money, but hiring a fully licensed professional plumber will ensure the job is done right.
+Sure, you might just want to replace a leaky faucet or unclog a toilet yourself.
+However, hiring a licensed and certified plumber will ensure the job is done right.

-Hiring an unlicensed plumber could result in a disastrous situation when very complicated works needs to be done.
-In certain states, there are specific laws that protect a homeowner or business owner from an inexperienced professional.
+Hiring an unlicensed plumber could result in a disaster when the work is more complicated.
+In certain states, there are specific laws that protect a homeowner or business owner from a novice plumber.
 It would be illegal for an unlicensed plumber to accept jobs over $500 as the law exists in California.

 Hiring a licensed and certified plumber may come with several upsides.
 Understanding potential benefits could sway a homeowner to call a licensed plumbing contractor to perform the requested work.